Peter Malinauskas: Political positions

+Asked about progressive political issues in 2011 such as same sex marriage, stem-cell research, euthanasia, and abortion, Malinauskas said his personal views would be "considered socially conservative", saying "I didn't get involved in the Australian labour movement because of any of these issues".
+Malinauskas voted to decriminalise abortion in 2021, but in 2026 voted in favour of a bill to restrict abortion.

+Asked about nuclear power in South Australia, Malinauskas in 2014 said he was pro-nuclear despite Labor at the time remaining opposed to the establishment of a new nuclear waste repository or nuclear power plant in South Australia.
+Malinauskas stated "I believe climate change is a real challenge we need to face up to, and nuclear energy can be a safe source of baseload power, with zero carbon emissions".
+In March 2015 Labor initiated a Nuclear Fuel Cycle Royal Commission, and in 2016 launched a "Get to know nuclear" campaign to further explore the commission's findings.

 Personal life

-Malinauskas is married to Annabel West, a partner at a legal firm in Adelaide.
+Malinauskas is Catholic and married to Annabel West, a lawyer based in Adelaide.
 The couple has two daughters and two sons.
-Peter Malinauskas is Catholic.

 Following the 2022 Russian invasion of Ukraine, Malinauskas was listed among 121 Australians banned from entering Russia.
 He later said that he was "grateful" to be included on the list.

-Malinauskas formerly played Australian rules football for the Adelaide University Football Club.
+Malinauskas played Australian rules football for the Adelaide University Football Club from 2012.
 He retired at the end of the 2023 Adelaide Footy League season.